ayraiam/tambaqui_temperature/README.md

 <pre>
 ABOUT
 -----
-libsQC_illumina is a lightweight, reproducible, Conda-native QC and trimming pipeline for Illumina short-read sequencing data (RNA-seq or DNA-seq).
+libsQC_illumina is a lightweight, reproducible, Conda-native pipeline for Illumina short-read sequencing analysis (RNA-seq or DNA-seq).

 It provides a structured, re-entrant framework for: